 - Pauling’s extensive correspondence, including letters from Albert Einstein, Albert Schweitzer, Bertrand Russell, and many others;

 - notes and drafts for Pauling’s many books, which include The Nature of the Chemical Bond, Vitamin C and the Common Cold, and How to Live Longer and Feel Better;

 - Pauling’s petition for nuclear disarmament, which was presented to the United Nations in 1963 signed by 11,000 scientists from around the world, and which led to the first nuclear treaty of the Cold War.

-Also located at OSU is the Linus Pauling Institute, which is housed in Weniger Hall.
+Also located at OSU is the Linus Pauling Institute, which is housed in the Linus Pauling Science Center.
 Pauling founded the Institute in 1973 and its board of trustees decided to move it to OSU after Pauling’s death in 1994.
 The Institute is entirely supported by private donors, who now number over 30,000.
 Through its endowment and donations, the Institute conducts and sponsors research on the role of vitamins and other micronutrients in human health.

 In the Information Commons of the Library, the Electronic Reference Center offers access to online catalogs, research databases, E-mail, and the Internet.
 Multimedia software and laptop computers are available to check out.
 Of special interest to new students is the Graduate Student Multimedia Technology Resource Center.
 This program provides equipment and support for graduate students to produce multimedia materials and presentations.

 In addition, the Chemistry Department maintains a small collection within Gilbert Hall that includes a number of major chemistry journals.
 The department also provides access to some electronic subscriptions and CD-format serials.